pooyadhgh/react-microfrontend/readme.md

 ### Run development mode

-Then, in each package you need to run the start command:
+Then, in each package, you need to run the start command:

 ```
 npm start